MRCIEU/PHESANT/README.md

-# UKBiobank-phenome scan
+# PHESANT - PHEnome scan ANalysis Tool
-Run a phenome scan (pheWAS, Mendelian randomisation (MR)-pheWAS etc.) in UK Biobank
+Run a phenome scan (pheWAS, Mendelian randomisation (MR)-pheWAS etc.) in UK Biobank.

 There are three components in this project: